-Pre-Class Activities and Pre-Quizzes (12.5% of grade):
+Pre-Class Activities and Pre-Quizzes (10% of grade):

 Part of sophomore year in engineering is learning that spacing out your work with small pieces continually is a lot more effective than studying a whole lot at the last minute.
-This class is designed to build in pre-activities that allow you to be ready for what is going to happen when we meet.
+This class is designed to build in pre-activities that allow you to be really ready for what is going to happen when we meet.
 Doing these small pieces is very important to becoming a successful engineer.

-Homework (25 % of grade)
+Homework (20 % of grade)

-Doing homework in small sections where you practice the skills taught in the pre-class and class activities will help you know what to focus on for exams and become successful on those.
-Homework is due at 5 pm on Friday to the d2l assignment box.
-If you are late, you can submit up until 11:59 pm on that day and will be penalized 10%.
-Only the last submission with all required files in that submission will be graded.
+Doing homework in small sections where you practice the skills taught in the preclass and class activities will help you know what to focus on for exams and become successful on those.
+Homework is due at the beginning of the class on the day it is due.
+Late homework will not be accepted.
+Quizzes may be given with advance warning.